PUBLIC INTEREST CENTER: (614) 644-2160

 Ohio EPA Seeks Comments on Urban Setting Designation for Lorain County Property

-Under Ohio EPA’s Voluntary Action Program (VAP), ground water must be treated if it poses a risk to the community or environment.
+Under Ohio EPA's Voluntary Action Program (VAP), contaminated ground water must be treated if it poses a risk to the community or environment.
 However, if there is no current or anticipated future use of that ground water (for drinking, bathing, cooking), a USD may be requested.

 A USD recognizes that cleaning up the ground water to drinking water standards is not necessary because no one will be drinking the ground water.
-Other possible exposures to impacted ground water (such as exposures to wildlife or streams in the area) still must be addressed even when a USD is granted.
+Other possible exposures to contaminated ground water (such as exposures to wildlife or streams in the area) still must be addressed even when a USD is granted.